stalluri99/Django-Github-Dataset-API/README.md

 ### On provided test cases

-In the sample test case below, the line
+In the provided test case below, the line

 ```python
 self.assertEqual(sorted(json.loads(res.text)), sorted(row['response']['body']))
 ```

 results in `TypeError: '<' not supported between instances of 'dict' and 'dict'` because python's `sorted()` function only works on lists.
-To test the returned data, replace that line with the one below for the tests to pass.
-The idea is to generate a list of `ID`s from both dictionaries and sort it.
+Replacing that line with

 ```python
 self.assertEqual(sorted([actor["id"] for actor in json.loads(res.text)]), sorted([actor["id"] for actor in row['response']['body']]))
 ```

+gives no error.
+The idea is to generate a list of `ID`s from both dictionaries and sort it.
+This change is effected in the ``working-test` branch of this repo.
+Running `python manage.py test` with this branch checked out produces no error.

 ```python
 # -*- coding: utf-8 -*-